WCU’s Wells School of Music Celebrates 100th Anniversary of Annual Holiday Program with Dec. 11 Concert - NewsBreak

 To honor the 100th anniversary, this year’s program also includes a commissioned work by San Francisco composer David Conte of a festival setting of “Gloria” for choir, brass, and organ.
 Sándor Kádár, the organist at First Presbyterian Church in West Chester, will accompany on the historic Skinner organ.

 Limited parking is available across and along the street just outside the Philips Memorial Building.
-Parking is also available in the West Chester University M Lot, just a short walk south.
+Parking is also available in West Chester’s M Lot, just a short walk south.
 Purchasing tickets in advance is strongly encouraged.

 All faculty, staff, students, and visitors, regardless of vaccination status, are required to wear a mask that covers their nose and mouth when indoors.